AMWA-TV/is-device-configuration/docs/Backup & restore.md

 |:--:|
 | _**Restoring a full backup**_ |

-The response MUST include a collection of all target device model role paths with a validation `status` property and an `exceptions` array of property exceptions.
+The response MUST include a collection of all target device model role paths with a validation `status` property and a `notices` array of property notices.
 For role paths which have a `status` which is not a 2XX value the response MUST also include a `statusMessage` with details of why the restore failed.
-Role paths which have a `status` of 206 (PartiallyOk) MUST also include a non empty `exceptions` array of property exceptions where all the properties which cannot be restored from the values provided in the dataset MUST be mentioned as well as the underlying reason for this in the `exceptionMessage`.
+When there are properties of role path objects which cannot be restored from the values provided in the dataset, these MUST be reported in the `notices` property as `Warning` notices.

 If devices require a system reboot in order to apply the restore then they MUST perform this immediately after responding to the restore request.